Part II: Hands — Robot and Human

 20. Chen, H., et al. (2025).
 Capacitive sensor for lift-risk identification.
 Applied Ergonomics. scholar

-21. Various.
-(2024).
+21. 2024 study.
 ML-based wearable sensors for real-time hand motion recognition.
 PMC.
 (Seoul National University) scholar

 22. TacCap.
 (2025).
 TacCap: FBG optical tactile sensor thimble for human and robot fingertips. arXiv preprint, Mar 2025. scholar